APP DESIGN | RESEARCH & DESIGN

 Background

 I led the design for a faith-based mobile app to centralise communications and event planning for Providence Church.
 While the original scope included full functionality across sermons, groups, giving, and volunteering, the focus was strategically narrowed to the events feature due to time constraints.
-This MVP was chosen strategically based on user needs, and designed in a way that scales into a full app ecosystem in future phases.
+This MVP was chosen strategically based on user needs, and designed in a way that scale into a full app ecosystem in future phases.

 The Challenge